 What does the California labor law state about whistleblower retaliation?

 According to the California labor law, employees have provisions for whistleblower retaliation and should never fear to report their employer for illegal practices.
 For instance, the U.S Department of Labor enforce many employment laws which protect whistleblowers for reporting illegal violations which they believe are unlawful.
 These may include refusing to engage in any action or participating in activities which breach the California labor law.

-There are many different types of California whistleblower laws that protect workers from whistleblower retaliation.
-We have listed the most significant employment laws below:
+There are many different types of whistleblower laws that protect workers from whistleblower retaliation, including:

 - Dodd-Frank Act: This protects whistleblowers when reporting any government related fraud.